1 / 7

 Everything from dramatic landscapes, geothermal wonderlands, sparkling lakes and stately forests will leave you with an unforgettable holiday experience.

-Rotorua is a geothermal wonderland, complete with billowing steam and a faint scent of suphur lingering over the city.
+Rotorua is a geothermal wonderland, complete with billowing steam and a faint scent of sulphur lingering over the city.
 The best place to experience these forces of nature is at the geothermal parks and reserves.

 Wai-O-Tapu Thermal Wonderland is well-known for its colourful waters and features the famed Champagne Pool, named for the carbon dioxide that produces champagne-like bubbles within the 74º pool with its distinctive orange edging.